-TRUSTED BY OVER 65,000+ CUSTOMERS
+TRUSTED BY OVER 82,000 GROWING BUMPS

 Sleep in a Pregnancy Pillow: Why It Matters (Especially in Late Pregnancy)

 Let’s be honest: sleeping in late pregnancy can feel like a nightly wrestling match with your own bump, hips, back, and bladder.
-As your baby grows and your body works overtime, comfort becomes harder to come by—and sleep can feel more elusive than ever.
+As your baby grows and your body works overtime, comfort becomes harder to come by, and sleep can feel more elusive than ever.

 That’s where a pregnancy pillow becomes a true game-changer.
 Not just a “nice-to-have,” the right pillow can make a noticeable difference in how you sleep, how your body feels, and how well you recover during those final weeks before birth.